High Performance, for everyone

 We don't know your schedule or your homework, so our suggestions may not be right for you.

-The trick to CSM isn't rushing to get it done right away -- CSM will take most high school students 20-80 hours, and so it won't get done tomorrow.
-We suggest that you try to get in at least 2 hours a week, and in blocks of at least 45 minutes (for example, three 45 minute sessions).
+CSM will take most high school students 20-80 hours, and it's best to work for at least 2 hours a week, and in blocks of at least 45 minutes (for example, three 45 minute sessions).
 If you get less than 2 hours a week, your progress can be very slow, and it's easy to forget about CSM.
-You may be able to get more time in during school breaks and holidays (yes, holidays!), or during the summer (yes, summer!).
+You may be able to get more time in during school breaks and holidays, or during the summer.

 If you have a personal CSM expert online coach, they can help you think through how to find time for CSM.
 And remember, as you get better at learning through CSM, your school homework will get easier -- try to make some progress early in CSM, and it will show up in less time on your homework.

 The registration will take less than 5 minutes.
-Usually, within 24 hours (often sooner, though perhaps longer on weekends), your child will be contacted by their coach, and they'll be off and running.
+If you selected an Expert Coach, your child will be contacted by their coach withing one business day, and they'll be off and running.

-Your high schooler will come to CSM from many different perspectives.
-Some teenagers feel bad about their academic abilities, and are certain they'll fail anything they do.
+Teenagers approach CSM from many different perspectives.
+Some feel bad about their academic abilities, and are certain they'll fail anything they do.
 Or they have had demeaning experiences in school and don't want more education, but less.
 Or they may not want to be pushed into something by their parents.
 Given that we don't know your highschooler (or your relationship with them), here are some general suggestions.

 First, encourage them to come to this webpage, view the videos, and read through the other parts of the page and some of the Frequently Asked Questions.
 If you have the relationship, perhaps look over the page together and talk about it.

 For some parents, it might make sense to offer to take CSM along with their child.
-If so, be honest about your personal feelings about doing this (worried that your skills have gotten worse since your last education; embarrassed that your child will see you struggle; whatever).
 There is another FAQ below that gives more thoughts on taking CSM with your highschooler.

 See whether one of their friends would be interested in taking CSM, as well.
 Learning is best as a social experience, and they can whine about CSM together... and help one another.
 You may first want to check out the Frequently Asked Question above about friends taking CSM.

-- Be encouraging to your child.
+- Be encouraging.
 CSM really is challenging, and your child should know that you appreciate their effort.
-And when they complain, acknowledge that it's challenging, and you're excited that they're putting in the time.

-- If they're taking the Career Strategies course (and we'd encourage it), check in with them frequently -- perhaps at dinner.
-The Career Strategies lessons are life lessons that are good to talk about, and they will likely be interesting to you, too.
-Some topics include how much you have to earn to be happy; the relationship of purpose and jobs (and it's not that jobs give you purpose); the difference between a job and a career; how do you get promotions.
-Above in this page is a brief overview of the CSMlearn lessons.
+- Discuss the Career Strategies course.
+If they're taking the Career Strategies course (and we'd encourage it), check in with them frequently -- perhaps at dinner.
+Career Strategies lessons are life lessons that are good to talk about, including how much you have to earn to be happy; the relationship of purpose and jobs; the difference between a job and a career; how you get promotions.
+Include anecdotes and lessons from your own life!

-Yes, you can take CSM -- just register for yourself as described for your highschooler above, but for yourself, and you can do this with or without a coach as you feel.
+CSM isn't just for teenagers - it's also taken by adults in the workplace, with educational levels ranging from high school diplomas to postgraduate degrees, from entry-level to managerial positions.
+If you want to take CSM (and it's the same free trial for you), just register for yourself as described for your highschooler above, but for yourself, and you can do this with or without a coach as you feel.

 But why would you take CSM?
-Here are 6 reasons:
+Here are some reasons:

 - Your child won't think of CSM as remedial if you're taking it as well.
 If they think it's remedial, it's "all-lose": struggling on remedial material is damning, and if they succeed, it was only for a remedial program.

-- Your compliments to your child will ring more true -- otherwise, sometimes, children can hear compliments as condescending or ignorant.
+- Your compliments to your child will ring more true -- otherwise, sometimes, teenagers can hear compliments as condescending or ignorant.

 - Your complaints about CSM (it's hard; I forgot to put in time this week; I can't get 100% of the question right!) will mirror those of your child, and it feels really good to complain together (there's even a word for this: commiseration!).

 - You're now in a better position to help your highschooler succeed at CSM.
-After the complaining of the previous bullet point, you can then talk about what you do to handle your respective challenges.
-This isn't talking about how to do the skills, but about how you learn, and deal with frustration, and make sure that you get everything right, and when you know you should quit for the day, and how you make sure that you get back on, and how you use notes, and when you use a calculator.
+You can discuss together how you learn, and deal with frustration, and make sure that you get everything right, and when you know you should quit for the day, and how you make sure that you get back on, and how you use notes, and when you use a calculator.

-- We believe that Career Strategies is really important -- these are life lessons that every person should get at some point.
-If you and your child both take Career Strategies, there's a lot to talk about, and it can serve as a starting point for you to tell your child more about your life -- what jobs you've had and what made them good or bad, how you think about what a good salary is, what's important in choosing a job, smart/dumb career choices you made, how to handle supervisors, and more.
+- Career Strategies will allow you to open up a conversation about careers, and for you to tell your child more about your life -- what jobs you've had and what made them good or bad, how you think about what a good salary is, what's important in choosing a job, smart/dumb career choices you made, how you've handled supervisors, and more.

 - CSM will help you.
-Remember, CSM is taken by corporate managers and executives -- this isn't just for teenagers.
 It will fill in gaps in math and literacy, and we hear from people with advanced degrees that it strongly helps with attention to detail and makes them more prepared and excited for further education.
 If you don't have a high school diploma or a college degree, CSM is good preparation for a GED or taking college placement tests.